 In the food industry, a detector audit is a necessary part of the standard operation procedures.
 Regal Packaging can help.
 Stringent food safety guidelines (USDA, FDA, GFSI and FSMA) require the use of metal detectors.
 This prevents costly recalls and protect consumers.
 By following these guidelines companies can help save themselves time, money and bad publicity.

 No matter how careful a company is, there can still be problems if their detection system breaks down.
 Both the machinery used in production and the detectors themselves can break down over time.
 This opens the door to potential contamination.
 So it is crucial to have regular audits.
 This ensures that metal detectors continue to function properly and that provide certification for the governing bodies as well as the consumer.

 Figuring out how to ensure that equipment passes a detector audit is something all food manufacturers need to focus on.
-The more you can do to maintain the safety of your products, the better off both you and your customers will be in the long run.
+The more you maintain the safety of your products, the better off both you and your customers will be.
 That means running tests and making sure that your detectors are picking up on potential contaminants and automatically rejecting them.

 During a metal detector audit, a product sample containing certified test pieces must pass through the detector without a reject.
 This usually means a successful run multiple times.
 If the detector is working properly it will identify the test piece and automatically reject the test pack each time.
 The auditor is not only checking the detector but it’s interaction with the reject mechanism.
 A detector may recognize the metal, but if it has to be rejected.
 Otherwise, the problem may go down the line while you think everything is safe.
 Not only does the reject mechanism need to engage, but it has to remove the right box (bag or other container) at the right time.
 If the timing is off, the system may be rejecting good product while leaving contaminant on the production line.